camunda-community-hub/zeebe-redis-exporter/README.md

 **Sharding in Redis clusters**

-Till now the connector uses a Multi-key operation to receive events from Redis.
+When using the standard `RedisClient` the connector uses a Multi-key operation to receive events from Redis.
-Sadly certain Multi-key operations - including the stream commands - are not possible in a cluster.
-You will experience errors saying `CROSSSLOT Keys in request don't hash to the same slot` on the connector side.
+Some Multi-key operations - including stream commands - are not possible in a cluster.
+We would experience errors saying `CROSSSLOT Keys in request don't hash to the same slot` on the connector side.

-The temporary workaround for this error is to wrap the default prefix `zeebe` with `{}` ending up in configuring `ZEEBE_REDIS_NAME={zeebe}` for the exporter and setting the prefix `{zeebe}` on the connector side as well.
-The consequence is that all records then end up in the same shard and can therefore all be retrieved collectively as before by using a Multi-key Operation.
-Even if this does not necessarily correspond to the purpose of a cluster it would at least enable its usage.

-This section will disappear as soon as the connector is optionally available without multi-key operations.
-The feature is currently under development.
+In the case of Redis clusters each stream (which corresponds to a Zeebe `ValueType`) will end up in its own shard.
+The connector - if initialized correctly with the `RedisClusterClient` - then uses multiple connections to read from each stream individually based on the asynchronous connection pool support of Lettuce.

 ## Build it from Source